 During my first visit to Aonang in December 2013 we booked several boat trips to islands.

-Also in this video I included a diving trip to Phi-Phi Islands with my daughter.
 I did not have an underwater camera, but I got a copy of some low quality video from a German diver, from which I could use a few scenes.
 He filmed us entering the water.